charlesangus/DeepC/README.md

 ### DeepCRemoveChannels

 Ever had extra channels in a Deep stream, cluttering things up?
 Wish you could get rid of them?
 Look no further...

+### DeepCBlink

+Just a toy at the moment which performs a gain on the image, but demonstrates an approach to getting Blink working on Deep images.
+This approach works for kernels which need only the current pixel to operate.
+Experimental proof-of-concept, not really "useful" as a node.

 ## Why DeepC?